“What is the difference between stealing a work and inspiration?”

 “Learn the rules like a pro, so you can break them like an artist.”
 Pablo Picasso

 Attempts at superficial differences.
-Making a copy while changing only colors or cropping is different from making a unique piece.
+Making a copy while switching only colors or cropping is different from making a unique piece.
 Start from a base that is original to your piece.
 Make your piece mostly inventive.
 This is the fun part!

 How to borrow creatively